17th European Rogaining Championships

 The start and finish are not marked at the site.
 Parking is at the side of the main road, please ask the organizers for parking directions in case you plan to go there by a large bus.

 In the immediate vicinity of the competition area, the model event terrain represents the forbidden areas and semi-open cultural landscapes (fields, meadows and pastures) as well as the managed forests with smaller and medium hills and but not so much the more natural forests (conservation areas) or the large hills of Otepää highlands.

 Scoring is according to the IRF Rules for Rogaining.
 In accordance with Rule B17(b), to gain points for visiting a checkpoint, all members of a team should punch at the checkpoint within a time limit of 60 seconds.

 A team’s total score shall be the value of the checkpoints visited by the nominated finish time, less any penalty points.
-In the event of a tie the team that finished earlier shall be awarded the higher placing.
-Teams finishing late will be penalised at the rate one point per any full minute or part thereof.
+In the event of a tie, the team that finished earlier shall be awarded the higher placing.
+Teams finishing late will be penalized at the rate of one point per any full minute or part thereof.
 Teams finishing more than thirty minutes late will be recorded as ‘Late’.